-(1) A member of the association may resign from membership of the association by first giving to the secretary written notice of at least one (1) month (or any other period that the committee may determine) of the member's intention to resign and, on the expiration of the period of notice, the member ceases to be a member.
+A member or associate member of the association may resign from membership of the association by first giving to the secretary written notice of at least one (1) month (or any other period that the committee may determine) of the member's or associate member's intention to resign and, on the expiration of the period of notice, the member or associate member ceases to be a member.

-(2) If a member of the association ceases to be a member under subclause (1), and in every other case where a member ceases to hold membership, the secretary must make an appropriate entry in the register of members recording the date on which the member ceased to be a member.
+(2) If a member or associate member of the association ceases to be a member or associate member under subclause (1), and in every other case where a member or associate member ceases to hold membership, the secretary must make an appropriate entry in the register of members recording the date on which the member or associate member ceased to be a member.